oracle-quickstart/oci-weblogic-migration/README.md

 To use the tool, ensure the following prerequisites are met:

 ### 1. On-Premises Requirements
-- **Oracle Linux compatibility:** The operating system release must be within the supported range.
+- **Operating System:** Supports Linux environments, including Oracle Linux (OL) and RHEL-compatible distributions.
 - **File system permissions:** The tool must be installed on the **AdminServer host**.
 The user must have **read/write permissions** on WebLogic Domain, Oracle Middleware, and Java Home directories.
-- **Network configuration:** Passwordless **SSH authentication** must be established from the AdminServer host to all Managed Server hosts.
+- **SSH Connectivity:** Passwordless SSH must be established from the AdminServer host to all Managed Server hosts.
+    - **For SSH Passwords:** Configure passwordless SSH between the AdminServer and Managed Servers.
+    - **For SSH Key Authentication:** Use SSH agent to store your key and passphrase for seamless connectivity between the AdminServer and Managed Servers.
+  > **Note:** Test SSH connectivity from the AdminServer to each Managed Server using `ssh <managed-server-host>` to ensure authentication works without prompting for a password or passphrase.
 - **Storage space:** Each host must have sufficient disk space to archive **Oracle Home**, **JDK Home**, **Domain Home**, and any **custom directories**.
   Example: external trust stores or keystores located outside the Domain or Middleware directories.